Installing Eclipse Code Recommenders is extremely easy. You can get it straight from the Eclipse Marketplace.

 Expand Code Recommenders to the APIs of your choice.

 Eclipse Code Recommenders gives you instantaneous access to an extensive knowledge base of Java and Eclipse APIs.
 The knowledge to use these various APIs is kept in so-called model repositories.
 You can expand Code Recommender’s reach by adding additional repositories that support further APIs.
 On the Code Recommenders > Models preference page you can configure these additional repositories.

 Whether you are in your office or on the road, Eclipse Code Recommenders gives you access to the knowledge you need.
 Just pack all the models you need before traveling and Eclipse Code Recommenders works offline as well as online.

 The Model Repositories view allows you to download up-front any models from your configured repositories.
-Moreover, the view is also a great way to browse your model repositories and see for what APIs there are models available.
+Moreover, the view is a great way to browse your model repositories and to see which APIs have models available.